hanwenguo/notty/typ/20250819T221344--use-emacs-denote-package-to-write-in-notty.typ

   identifier: "20250819T221344",
 )

 If you use Emacs, Notty is accompanied by an Emacs Lisp package providing the integration of Notty and the #link("https://protesilaos.com/emacs/denote")[Denote] package.
 The following is an example of configuration.
+However, since everyone has different templates, there's a lot of variables to tweak, and you need to read the source code of the package (it's not very big though) to understand how to customize it.
+A rewrite of the package to make it more idiomatic is planned.

 ```emacs-lisp
 (use-package denote